asfktz/angular-portal/README.md

     <!--
       Oh-oh..
 Your positioned absolute popup is now messed up!
-      It's not longer positioned relative to the body, but to the header.
+      It's no longer positioned relative to the body, but to the header instead.
       This is not what we want.
     -->
     <div class="popup" ng-if="$ctrl.isOpen">